Kalshone/ShopEaze/README.md

 * [Setup](#setup)

 ## General info
-Group project for Software Design, focused around creating a grocery store with OOP principles.
+A group project for Software Design focused on creating an online store with OOP principles.
-Native application for android devices.
+Native application for Android devices.

 ## Technologies
 Project is created with: <br>